Creative Writing Minor: At a Glance

 Students in the major receive priority in advanced workshops.

 There are two steps to declaring a major in Creative Writing:

-- Meet with the Student Affairs Administrator, May Huang, to start a minor worksheet.
+- Meet with the Student Affairs Administrator to start a minor worksheet.

 - Log on to my.uchicago.edu to select the minor.